ZacJoffe/chip8-emulator/README.md

 ```
 cargo run [romname].c8
 ```
-Replacing `romname` with one of the provided roms.
+Replace `romname` with one of the provided roms in the `roms` folder.
+If the rom isn't found, the emulator will default to loading `pong2.c8`.